Blue Sky Polyculture Farm:

 Soil is our first crop.

-Peter Bane and Keith Johnson are in the fifth year of developing their sandy 10 Acre site in Montague Mi.
+Peter Bane and Keith Johnson started developing their sandy 10 Acre site in Montague Mi, in winter 2014.
 They’ve had many years of land design experience as gardeners, landscapers, consultants to farmers and homeowners, and homesteaders (in HI, TN, MA, NH, CA, NC, IN).
 Peter published / edited Permaculture Activist Magazine and Keith was editorial staff / web manager.

 Farming in beach sand is no small challenge, especially with hot sun and drying winds.
 Nevertheless, with minerals, mulch, and compost the land is changing to one much more supportive of life.
 The critically necessary 4-row windbreak / coppice and orchard trees are finally growing taller than us thanks in particular to consistent drip irrigation and chicken tractors in the alleys between the tree rows.